CHOC experts answer frequently asked questions about accessing mental health resources like therapy and counseling for

 Learn from a CHOC psychologist 9 ways that parents, families and teachers can support LGBTQ+ youth, plus a list of helpful resources.

-Bullying continues to be an unsettling epidemic that’s most apparent in our children’s schools.
-There are many forms of this negative behavior, but weight is one of the top reasons why some kids get “teased,” a CHOC pediatric psychologist says.
-“This behavior could lead to eating disorders, such as anorexia or binge eating,” Mery Taylor, […]
+There are many forms of bullying, but weight is one of the top reasons why some kids get “teased,” a CHOC pediatric psychologist says.